LaunchCodeEducation/liftoff/src/modules/project/wireframes.rst

 used to roughly sketch out web pages and application views to focus on how elements are arranged and how users are likely to interact with them.

-This isn’t a design class and most developers work with designers to create the best products possible.
-While you won’t be expected to be an expert in UX and design, it is important to have an appreciation for the elements involved and think about the user when working on your project.
+This isn't a design class and most developers work with designers to create the best products possible.
+While you won't be expected to be an expert in UX and design, it is important to have an appreciation for the elements involved and think about the user when working on your project.